Spores Network Price Reaches $0.0006 (SPO)

 Buying and Selling Spores Network

 It is usually not possible to purchase alternative cryptocurrencies such as Spores Network directly using US dollars.
-Investors seeking to acquire Spores Network should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, GDAX or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Spores Network using one of the aforementioned exchanges.
+Investors seeking to acquire Spores Network should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Changelly or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Spores Network using one of the aforementioned exchanges.

 Receive News & Updates for Spores Network Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Spores Network and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.